Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 3. Use `np.where` to replace negative values with 0 and positive values with their square.
 4. Load the president heights data and answer: "What percentage of presidents are above average height?"

+> **INSTRUCTOR NOTES**: This exercise combines universal functions with real data analysis.
+Give them 10-12 minutes.
+The president heights question connects everything together - loading data, computing statistics, and answering a real question.
+This is what NumPy enables that pure Python makes difficult.

 ### Answer
 ```python
 # 1. Basic operations